Types Of Factoring

 If you are considering using any of these financial services, you should read this guide before making any decisions.

-These services are normally offered by specialist finance companies and banks, which are known within our industry as "factors".
+These services are normally offered by specialist finance companies and banks, which are known within our industry as "factors" or factoring companies.

 Supply Chain Finance